zju-pi/diff-sampler/README.md

 # diff-sampler
-diff-sampler is an open-source toolbox for fast sampling of diffusion models, providing a fair comparison of existing approaches and help researchers develp better approaches. diff-sampler contains various model implementations, numerical-based solvers, time schedules, and other features.
+diff-sampler is an open-source toolbox designed for fast sampling of diffusion-based generative models.
+It enables a fair comparison among existing approaches and helps researchers develp better algorithms. diff-sampler supports a wide range of model implementations, numerical solvers, time schedules, and other advanced features.

 This repository also includes (or will include) the official implementations of our following works: